phyver/GameShell/doc/gameshell.md

 * `gsh goal`: displays the current mission's goal.
 If the goal doesn't fit on the screen, it is paginated with the `less` or `more` command.
-  If `python3` is installed, an ASCII-art box is added around the goal.
+  An ASCII-art box is added around the goal with Python (if available) or `awk`.
+(Depending on your `awk` version, UTF-8 characters might cause mis-alignments.)

 * `gsh check`: checks if the current mission is completed.
 If so, a congratulation message is displayed, and the player starts the next mission.